Overview of Red Hat OpenStack Platform

 Red Hat Enterprise Linux

 Red Hat OpenStack Platform 15 is supported on Red Hat Enterprise Linux 8.
-For information on installing Red Hat Enterprise Linux, see the corresponding installation guide at: Red Hat Enterprise Linux Documentation Suite.
+For information on installing Red Hat Enterprise Linux, see Product Documentation for Red Hat Enterprise Linux 8.

 Red Hat OpenStack Platform